 3. 38 Special: Less Popular but Fun

-The 38 Special is probably one of the oldest active rounds still commonly used for self-defense.
+Although it is one of the oldest active rounds, many still use the 38 Special for self-defense.
 The 38 Special is a classic revolver cartridge that’s been around for generation after generation.
 38 Special is typically a revolver caliber and a good choice for anyone looking for a modern six-gun.

 There are at least two automatics that can chamber and fire the 38 special, but it is mainly used in revolvers.
 The 38 Special is the round used for small revolvers designed for concealed carry.
 The 38 Special is well known and well respected for its features.